Tax benefits on your loan against property

 Both salaried and self-employed professionals can benefit from loan against property.
 Individuals can pledge residential or commercial properties as collateral to borrow funds to meet their financial requirements.
 For instance, Bajaj Finserv’s Loan Against Property offers a maximum loan amount of Rs.
 5 crore for salaried individuals.

-Being a secured loan, loan against property offers competitive interest rates compared to unsecured loans.
-They are long-term commitments with tenors going up to 20 years.
-For example, Bajaj Finserv offers a loan against property with a tenor up to 18 years to salaried individuals and 14 years to self-employed people.
+Being a secured loan, loan against property offers competitive loan against property interest rates compared to unsecured loans.
+They are long-term commitments with longer repayment tenures.
+For example, Bajaj Finserv offers a loan against property with a tenure up to 15 years*.

 Additional Read: Fees and charges of Loan Against Property: Explained